seoanezonjic/ExpHunterSuite/Readme.md

 	(required) Specify the path to the degenes_Hunter.R output folder, the model organism to use and the path to the output folder.

 	-i path
-	  Path to the DEgenes Hunter's differential expression results.
+	  Path to the ExpHunterSuite differential expression results.
 	-m organism
 	  Ortologue species to be used as model organism to perform the functional analysis with.
 Run 'functional_Hunter.R' -L to display all available organisms.
 	-o Output path.